Bogdanp/personal-website/content/post/racket-gui-saves.md

         ├── list-box
         └── canvas

-The `panel` ensures that the other three widgets are laid out underneath one another in a single column and its children are fairly self-explanatory:
+The `panel` lays out its children underneath one another in a single column and its children should be fairly self-explanatory:

 * `search-box` is where we're going to type our search filters,
 * `list-box` is where we're going to list the filtered files and